mozilla-services/powerhose/README.rst

 ::

    W                          M
-   --- READY + endoint  -->   Register the Worker
+   --- PING + endoint  -->   Register the Worker
-   <-- REGISTERED       ---
+   <-- PONG            ---

 A worker can also unregister itself::